jamesdevs-404/azure-learning-portfolio/static-website-azure-storage /README.md

-# 🌐 Week 1: Static Website on Azure Storage
+# 🌐 Static Website on Azure Storage

 ## 📌 Project Summary
 In this project, I deployed a **static HTML website** using **Azure Blob Storage’s Static Website feature**.